 New incoming students will have their enrollment deposit credited back to their statement in the fall semester.
-Returning students will receive their deposit credited back to their statement during the spring semester.
+Returning students will also receive their deposit credited back to their statement during the fall semester.

 Resident students will have their damage deposit credited back to their statements in late June after Residence Life assess residential damages.

 How do I pay for a parking decal or parking citation(s)?